-Failure to disable ESC "Electronic Stability Control" when modifying a vehicle could result in a loss of vehicle control possibly resulting in an accident involving death or personal injury.
+Failure to disable ESC "Electronic Stability Control" when modifying a vehi-

 For vehicles equipped with ESC" Electronic Stability Control" do not replace the vehicle's steering wheel with an aftermarket or different part number than originally supplied.
 Using a different steering wheel could cause ESC to malfunction causing a loss of vehicle control possibly resulting in an accident involving death or personal injury.